Project

 bin/setup # Install dependencies

-bundle exec rake spec # Run tests
+bundle exec rake spec # Run unit and integration tests

 bundle exec rubocop # Lint